WWE Fans Need A Roman Reigns Heel Turn, And They Need It ASAP [Opinion]

 “For starters, this is the guy who crashed Rusev and Lana’s wedding reception on RAW and slut-shamed the bride so he could goad Rusev into putting his United States Championship on the line.
 This is also a guy who doesn’t represent babyface values like honor, dignity, or even (John) Cena’s good ol’ ‘Hustle, Loyalty, and Respect.’
 Roman Reigns at his core is just out for himself and—when it’s convenient for him—his friends.”

 As for what WWE should do to establish Reigns as a bad guy, one idea would be to make him the Monday Night RAW wrestler not named Braun Strowman who’d be booked against The Undertaker at WrestleMania 33.
 There’s no way ‘Taker will be given the heel treatment by fans in such a match, and if Reigns ends up beating The Undertaker, possibly in a career-vs.-title match (assuming Reigns beats Kevin Owens for the Universal Championship at Royal Rumble), heat levels could easily rise to nuclear.
-That would mark the return of a villainous Roman Reigns and give him a heel turn, if he doesn’t have one before WrestleMania.
+That would mark the return of a villainous Roman Reigns and give him a heel turn if he doesn’t have one before WrestleMania.
 And what a heel this character would be, much like Brock Lesnar was after he broke The Undertaker’s WrestleMania winning streak almost three years ago.

 We should take note that the above is just a fantasy booking scenario, and to be perfectly honest, this writer thinks WWE may likely go with Reigns vs. Braun Strowman and have Reigns make monster heel Strowman eat his first post-brand split pin.
-But at the risk of beating a dead horse, WWE should know better than to keep force-feeding Roman to fans who cant stand to see him being booked as the top good guy.
+But at the risk of beating a dead horse, WWE should know better than to keep force-feeding Roman to fans who can’t stand to see him being booked as the top good guy.

-Last year, WhatCulture wrote a piece listing several reasons why turning Roman Reigns heel is such a good idea, and strangely enough, it was the tenth-ranked and simplest reason that still stands out the most; even up to now, WWE had nothing to lose by turning “The Guy” into a bad guy.
+Last year, WhatCulture wrote a piece listing several reasons why turning Roman Reigns heel is such a good idea, and strangely enough, it was the tenth-ranked and the simplest reason that still stands out the most; even up to now, WWE had nothing to lose by turning “The Guy” into a bad guy.

 The Inquisitr wrote earlier today that WWE Chairman Vince McMahon still appears dead-set on pushing Reigns as a face, and Braun Strowman and The Undertaker do appear to be likely WrestleMania 33 opponents.
 This writer, though, believes that the only way to get the burly 31-year-old over is to go ahead and pull the trigger on a Roman Reigns heel turn and admit that the experiment of pushing him as the next face of the company just doesn’t and will not work.